 Once identified, risks are ranked while considering both the impact and consequence of the risk and the likelihood or probability that the risk could occur using a 3-tiered high, medium, and low ranking method.
 The final step is to identify mitigating activities, monitoring activities, and the process to report.
 Each department retains ownership for managing their specific risks.

 Identified risk items are presented to the campus Vice Presidents for addition to the WTAMU Risk Matrix.
-The Vice Presidents review and approve risk items to be included or removed from the risk matrix.
+The Vice Presidents review and approve risk items and monitoring activities to be included or removed from the risk matrix.
 The Risk Management Office can then forward a final report to the University President for approval.

 The main objective is to raise awareness of the risks that can affect West Texas A&M University's mission and to address those risks in day-to-day operations.